E-waste disposal becomes a business issue - Gadget

 Companies need to think reuse before recycling because e-waste poses a serious challenge as it is fast becoming the biggest solid waste stream in the world.
 By properly managing and recycling this waste stream offers businesses the opportunity to become more sustainable by transforming their throwaway culture.

-E-waste is receiving board-level attention and ITAD programs could be an excellent way to contribute to sustainability goals and help solve this worldwide problem.
+E-waste is receiving board-level attention and ITAD programmes could be an excellent way to contribute to sustainability goals and help solve this worldwide problem.

 IT asset management and disposition campaigns should take a comprehensive approach, from what companies purchase to how they dispose of the assets.
 It goes well beyond environmental challenges; it just makes good business sense.